Donny Osmond Wears A Technicolor Dreamcoat As He Takes On The Title Of Pastor For A Friend’s Wedding

 Never in a million years did I think that I would be asked to marry someone.
 Last Saturday I took on the title of Pastor Osmond. ????
 My dear friend, Todd Salmon, asked me to marry him and Rachel on 10/10/20.
 Todd has always loved the musical, "Joseph and the Amazing Technicolor Dreamcoat".
 In fact he saw me in that musical several times.
 Just before I married them, I said, "Pastors would normally wear a robe.
 This pastor will now wear a coat." ????
 I then pulled out my original Joseph coat, put it on and said, "By the authority vested in me by the state of Utah, I now pronounce you husband and wife."
 Everyone thought that it was pretty cool that "Joseph" performed the marriage.
 Anyone else want to get married? ????
 Sorry, my license was only good for that wedding.

 Instagram fans agreed.
-In the comments section to the post, many of Osmond’s loyal followers were blown away by his “cool” new role and his technicolor touch.
+In the comments section, many of Osmond’s loyal followers expressed their excitement about his “cool” new role and his technicolor touch.

 “The UK chancellor would love you,” one follower wrote.
 “He has told people who work in the arts that they need to retrain in new jobs!
 You are ahead of the curve.”